Frequently asked questions

 We will appraise the value of your property at the time we offer you a Cashout.
 This will be done with either an automated valuation model (AVM) or a certified appraiser.

-When it comes time to exit the Cashout—and determine the payoff amount—the methodology for valuing your property depends on how you are paying off the Cashout.
+When it comes time to exit the Cashout—and determine the Closeout amount—the methodology for valuing your property depends on how you are settling the Cashout.

-- Property sale (paying off the Cashout by selling your home): We will generally use the sale price of your home except in unusual circumstances.
+- Property sale (settling the Cashout by selling your home): We will generally use the sale price of your home except in unusual circumstances.

-- Cash payoff (paying off the Cashout without selling your home): We use the appraised value of your property as of the payoff date.
+- Cash Closeout (settling the Cashout without selling your home): We use the appraised value of your property as of the Closeout date.

-This approach ensures that your payoff amount reflects a fair and accurate valuation based on your chosen path.
+This approach ensures that your Closeout amount reflects a fair and accurate valuation based on your chosen path.

 Once your appraisal has been ordered, you will receive an email notification from us.
 We partner with independent appraisal companies to ensure a fair valuation.
 After the appraisal is ordered, the appraisal company will contact you to schedule the appraisal.
 The timing can vary depending on the demand and availability of licensed appraisers in your area.
 If you haven’t heard from the appraisal company within a week of receiving the email notice, please contact us.